spotDL/spotify-downloader/README.md

 - Automatically fixes song's meta-tags which include:

-  -title
+  - title
-  -artist
+  - artist
-  -album
+  - album
-  -album art
+  - album art
-  -album artist
+  - album artist
-  -genre
+  - genre
-  -track number
+  - track number
-  -disc number
+  - disc number
-  -release date
+  - release date

 - Works straight out of the box and does not require to generate or mess with your API keys.